-If you’re looking to improve your trail running performance, you have come to the right place.
-For years I have been dialing in routines and testing a multitude of trail running gear, all so that I can improve running performance and then maintain it.
-It’s so often the case in life that the best cure is actually prevention, and although many unfortunate issues you may experience while trail running can be prevented with the proper training, experience, and gear, some cannot.
+If you’re wondering how to become a stronger trail runner and boost your overall performance, you’ve come to the right place.
+For years I have been dialing in routines and testing a multitude of trail running gear, all so that I can become a faster/stronger trail runner and then maintain that performance.
+It’s so often the case in life that the best cure is actually prevention, and although many unfortunate issues you may experience while trail running can be prevented with the proper training, diet, experience, and gear, some cannot.
 In this post, I’m going to share my routine for maintaining fitness, strength and a mostly injury-free running lifestyle.

 - Cross Training, Muscle Stimulation, and Balance Training